 You may be thinking: “all the trickery you’ve explained above, wouldn’t generics be easier instead of all that?”

-You are right, generics would be easier!
+You are right, generics could have been easier!

 And who knows, maybe in the future I’ll change my mind about this specific case.
 As I mentioned before, this is a subjective take.
 But I think even those who prefer generics over this trait juggling, would appreciate what we’ve accomplished with traits here.